dataworkz-dev/dataworkz-qna-app/README.md

 Please report any issues with the sample QnA application in [Issues](https://github.com/dataworkz-dev/dataworkz-qna-app/issues)

 # What is Dataworkz?
-Dataworkz empowers businesses to effortlessly develop Retrieval Augmented Generation (RAG) applications using proprietary data, utilizing either public LLM APIs or privately hosted open source foundation models.
+Dataworkz simplifies RAG app development for businesses.
+Dataworkz offers RAG as a Service so that you can build GenAI applications using proprietary data, utilizing either public LLM APIs or privately hosted open source foundation models.

 ## Dataworkz RAG Builder
 Dataworkz’s RAG builder streamlines building GenAI applications to remove the complexity associated with stitching together a turnkey solution.
 A composable AI stack provides the ability to choose the vector database, embedding model, chunking strategy and LLM model.
 You have the flexibility use public LLM APIs including AWS Bedrock and OpenAI or host an open-source model in a VPC.